National Cancer Institute

 Patients whose lymphomas express ALK (immunohistochemistry) are usually younger and may have systemic symptoms, extranodal disease, and advanced-stage disease; however, they have a more favorable survival rate than that of ALK-negative patients.

-Patients with anaplastic lymphoma kinase (ALK)-positive ALCL are generally treated the same as patients with diffuse large cell lymphomas using the CHOP regimen and have a prognosis that is as good as comparably staged patients.
-For patients with relapsed disease, anecdotal responses have been reported for brentuximab vedotin (anti-tubulin agent attached to a CD30-specific monoclonal antibody) , romidepsin , and pralatrexate.[Level of evidence: 3iiiDiv]
+Patients with ALK-positive ALCL are generally treated the same as patients with diffuse large cell lymphomas using the CHOP regimen and have a prognosis that is as good as that for comparably staged patients.
+For patients with relapsed disease, anecdotal responses have been reported for brentuximab vedotin (anti-tubulin agent attached to a CD30-specific monoclonal antibody), romidepsin, and pralatrexate.[Level of evidence: 3iiiDiv] For patients with relapsed disease, autologous SCT showed a 50% 3-year progression-free survival (PFS) for 39 patients in a retrospective review.[Level of evidence: 3iiiDiii]

 Lymphomatoid granulomatosis is an EBV-positive large B-cell lymphoma with a predominant T-cell background.
 The histology shows association with angioinvasion and vasculitis, usually manifesting as pulmonary lesions or paranasal sinus involvement.